mrautio/emv-card-simulator/README.md

 # emv-card-simulator

-JavaCard implementation of an EMV card for payment terminal testing.
+JavaCard implementation of an EMV card for payment terminal functional and security testing.

 ## Building